Längenau: Notable Places

 There are several notable housebarns in the village.
-The three- and four sided farms are classified as architectural monuments.
+The three- and four-sided farms are classified as architectural monuments.
 In front of the restaurant Zum Wartberg is an old, protected border stone witih the coat of arms of the Margraviate of Bayreuth.
 On the mountain Wartberg, there was previously a watchtower from the same period.
-Warte.
 Multiple border stones with several different coats of arms are located along the border with Czechia at Höllrangen.
 A piece of rock with a weathered hollow, known as Schüsselstein (bowl stone) has two carved square depressions and crosses, and formerly bore the year "1848" and the inscriptions "Kgr.
 Bayern und Kgr.
 Böhmen", meaning "Kingdom of Bavaria and Kingdom of Bohemia".

 Tourism

 Along the Czech border to the east runs the "Ostweg" trail of the Fichtelgebirge Club, a local hiking club.
 A signed branch trail leads to the Schüsselstein and to border stones with the coat of arms of the Lords of Lindenfels and Zedtwitz.
 The 6 km long Bankerlweg (bench path) leads around Oppersbühl and Wartberg.
 The Bavaria-Bohemia Bridge Bike Path passes through Längenau.
 On the peak of Wartberg is a campsite, situated at the location of a former Luftwaffe radar station for air surveillance of Czechoslovakia.